JohnHaskin/azure-stack-docs/azure-stack/partner/azure-stack-vaas-release-notes.md

 ## Version 4.0.5

+2019 June 07

+THe Cloud Simulation Engine in the Package Validation workflow has been updated to expedite validation time:
+Run time: Reduced to 6 hours
+Version: 5.1.13.0 -> 5.1.22.0

 2019 January 17

 - Disk Identification Test updated to address storage pool inconsistencies.
 Version: 5.1.14.0 -> 5.1.15.0